 Classic examples include the Great Firewall of China and state censorship in Iran.
 The UAE has also recently hit the headlines for criminalizing the use of VPNs and the like to bypass its censorship restrictions.
 For more information about using a VPN to bypass censorship in these countries see our VPN for UAE and VPN for China guides.

 It is becoming increasingly common for governments to block access to websites that are deemed to promote or facilitate copyright piracy.
 This form of censorship is particularly common in European counties, with the UK leading the charge.
 Russia has also recently ramped-up its efforts to block access to pirated content.

 Many workplaces try to prevent employees from accessing content that might upset or offend other colleagues (see Not safe for work).
-Or which is likely to distract them from work (such as chatting on social media or watching porn!).
+Or which is likely to distract them from work (such as chatting on social media).
 Such restrictions are usually quite understandable in the context of a working environment.

 Schools and colleges

 It is common for educational institutions to block access to web content.
 When the pupils are minors, this is arguably justified.
 It is less so, though, at universities and higher education establishments where the attendees are adults.
 Indeed, the notion of censorship at higher educational institutions is more than a little ironic!